Oral Histories

 How do I nominate myself or someone to be interviewed?

-If you think you or someone you know would be a good fit for the project please contact the oral historian, John Horan, at john.horan@dncr.nc.gov or (919) 814-6847.
+If you or someone you know would be a good fit for these projects or any of our other oral history projects please contact the oral historian, John Horan, at john.horan@dncr.nc.gov or (919) 814-6847.

-One of the things that makes oral history valuable is that it brings diverse voices into the historical context.
-Narrators share their experiences of historic events and topics and no two stories are alike.
-Just as the Oral History Unit strives to include a multitude of narratives, the State Archives aims to make these resources available as widely as possible.
+One of the things that makes oral history valuable is that it adds diverse voices to the historical context.
+Narrators share their experiences of historic events and topics.
+No two stories are alike.
+Just as the Oral History Unit strives to include a multitude of narratives, the State Archives aims to make these resources as widely available as possible.

 Consulting for oral history projects